iamseeley/tseeley.com/content/logs/log9.md

 also, in the past few days i've read more of [sicp](https://mitp-content-server.mit.edu/books/content/sectbyfn/books_pres_0/6515/sicp.zip/index.html) / completed more [exercises](https://github.com/iamseeley/sicp).

 i started [*The New Media Reader*](http://www.newmediareader.com/about.html), and read the first essay: Jorge Luis Borges' [*The Garden of Forking Paths*](https://web.mit.edu/uricchio/Public/television/documentary/Borges_GardenOfForkingPaths.pdf). it's interesting how this piece is said to have inspiried interpretations of quantum mechanics and the creation of hypertext fiction -> hypertext.

-wish me luck on my new media journey and finishing this web analytics tracker project haha.
+wish me luck on my new media journey and finishing this web analytics tracker haha.

-here's a sneak peek of "mySites" ui:
+oh, and here's a sneak peek of "mySites" ui:

 ![ui sneak peek](https://res.cloudinary.com/dcwnusepx/image/upload/v1724274948/tseeley/1uisneakpeak_ezyoki.png)